The conditonal if statement is very important in JS and has many uses.

 }

-Finally if checking for multiple conditions and outcomes you can use else if
+Finally if checking for multiple conditions and outcomes you can use else if with another condition.

 if (num > 1000 ) {